Pedro Arrupe Volunteers

 There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners and educating for a faith that does justice through our Common Grounds Conversations speaker series.
 Learn more about the impact of Covid-19 on marginalized populations, racism, humane migration, mass incarceration, access inequality and environmental justice issues.

-There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners and educating for a faith that does justice through our Common Grounds Conversations.
+There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners as well as educating for a faith that does justice through our Common Grounds Conversations.

 We work with churches and other organizations in our Bronx and Lincoln Center communities, and some of our current projects and partners include: